qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 **Memory across time**

 The assistant remembers context across days and weeks.
 References conversations from last week.
 Knows my preferences.
 There's no "reset" when I close the chat.
 It feels continuous.
+And transparent, because all of this is in Markdown files you can read and edit

 **Create skills by messaging**